Code-Institute-Submissions/Only-Hikers-MS1/README.md

 * As a user living in Ireland, I want ideas for my next hiking getaway
 * As a user who tends to use their mobile more than desktop, I want a webpage that is fully responsive across all devices

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Design
 ### 1. Font
 I used <a href="https://fontpair.co/">Font Pair</a> to choose the two main fonts for my website which are
  <a href="https://fonts.google.com/specimen/Roboto">'Roboto'</a> and <a href="https://fonts.google.com/specimen/Nunito"> 'Nunito'.</a>
- I'll use Roboto for the headings of the site and Nunito for the body, both of which are very easy to read.
+ I'll use Roboto for the headings of the site and Nunito for the body, both of which are easy to read for the users.

 ### 2. Color Scheme
 I used <a href="https://colorhunt.co/palette/">Color Hunt</a> to pick the colors for my website.
-I wanted to pick earthy tones to tie in with the concept of hiking and nature.
+I wanted to pick earthy tones to tie in with the concept of nature and hiking.
 The colors are as follows from top to bottom:

  - #D9E4DD